Encouragement

 A steady reliable stream of income is desirable for companies and governments.
 They want you to work and they are adept at making you feel guilty if you are not at the coalface.
 Buy now, pay later is one more way of taking away any feeling of liberation.
 Regular tax receipts, predictable payments enable them to plan.
 You are after all a pawn in their grand game.
 You are conned into believing that it is what you are supposed to do.
 Work is rewarding, a necessity for our soul, but are we working to tread water or swim where we want?

 Each year a certain day is marked out where we feel obliged to buy our children something big and special.
-The child is past the stage where they play more with the box than the expensive item itself.
-We might try and persuade a child to value your time more than offerings, but they are not so easy to fob off anymore.
+The child is past the stage where they play more with the box than the expensive item inside.
+We could persuade a child to value your time more than offerings, but swindling them in this way has stopped working.
 Buying them something smaller to avoid going into debt is a far better medium-term solution, but we know that they don’t understand that.
 They see all the other kids in the street getting plenty, so why not them too.
-We resort to a loan of some sort, paying heaps of interest and have less to spend on them later in the year for sure.
+We resort to a loan of some sort, paying heaps of interest and have less to spend on them later in the year.
+They get much less in the long run.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved